 Let’s take as our set E an interval [a, b] and test via simulation whether the probability of landing in E after n iterations really is just the measure of E, independent of n.

 We can’t just generate points uniformly in the interval (0, 1].
 We have to generate the points so that the probability of a point coming from a set E is μ(E).
 That means the PDF of the distribution must be p(x) = 1 / (log(2) (1 + x)).
-We use the inverse-CDF method to generate points with this density.
+We use the inverse-CDF method to generate points with this density in the Python code below.

 from math import log, floor from random import random def gauss_map(x): y = 1.0/x return y - floor(y) # iterate gauss map n times def iterated_gauss_map(x, n): while n > 0: x = gauss_map(x) n = n - 1 return x # measure mu( [a,b] ) def mu(a, b): return (log(1.0+b) - log(1.0+a))/log(2.0) # Generate samples with Prob(x in E) = mu( E ) def sample(): u = random() return 2.0**u - 1.0 def simulate(num_points, num_iterations, a, b): count = 0 for _ in range(num_points): x = sample() y = iterated_gauss_map(x, num_iterations) if a < y < b: count += 1 return count / num_points # Change these parameters however you like a, b = 0.1, 0.25 N = 1000000 exact = mu(a, b) print("Exact probability:", exact) print("Simulated probability after n iterations") for n in range(1, 10): simulated = simulate(N, n, a, b) print("n =", n, ":", simulated)